glynnbird/eleventy-minimal/README.md

 - blog posts are added to the `posts` directory and appear in a list on the home page.
 - compatible with GitHub Pages.
-- includes template `.travis.yml` so that Travis can be used to deploy the blog to GitHub Pages (some additional config required).
+- includes GitHub action to deploy the site to GitHub pages

 See what it looks like and read more [https://glynnbird.github.io/eleventy-minimal/](https://glynnbird.github.io/eleventy-minimal/).